raspibolt/raspibolt/guide/bonus/bitcoin/sparrow-terminal.md

   $ Sparrow
   ```

-* Go to "Preferences > Server > Private Electrum > Continue"
+* Go to `Preferences > Server > Private Electrum > Continue`
-* Set values according to your electrum server implementation and test connection
+* Set values according to your Electrum Server implementation and test connection

   ```
   # For Electrs (default)